News & Events

 2018 - 19 Developmental Services Budget

-The legislature has approved the budget and sent it to the Governor for signature.
+The legislature has approved the 2018-2019 budget and it has been signed by the Governor.

-Unfortunately, while this final agreement includes some good news, it also contains some disappointments for developmental services.
+Unfortunately, while this final budget includes some good news, it also contains some disappointments for developmental services.

 Read joint statement from the Lanterman Coalition, "Outrage at State Budget Deal for California's Developmental Disability Community."